Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 ```

-### Using Docker secret
+### Use Docker secret

-The agents that are running within Docker container, can leverage the Docker secret to get their configuration.
+The agents that are running within a Docker container can leverage the Docker secret to get their configuration.

-In order to remove the clear value from the agent configuration file, you can create a corresponding Docker secret and reference it in the corresponding variable.
+To remove the clear value from the agent configuration file, create a corresponding Docker secret and reference it in the corresponding variable.

-### Securing Axway API Gateway passwords
+### Secure Axway API Gateway passwords

-The agents are using credentials (username/password) to access the API Manager system.
-By default, the username and password are stored in clear text inside the agent configuration files.</br>
+The agents use credentials (username/password) to access the API Manager system.
+By default, the username and password are stored in clear text inside the agent configuration files.

-In order to remove them from the agent configuration file, you can export environment variables (`APIMANAGER_AUTH_USERNAME` / `APIMANAGER_AUTH_PASSWORD` for connecting API Manager, `APIGATEWAY_AUTH_USERNAME` / `APIGATEWAY_AUTH_PASSWORD` for connecting Node Manager) with their respective values and remove them from the agent configuration file.
+To remove the credentials from the agent configuration file, export environment variables (`APIMANAGER_AUTH_USERNAME` / `APIMANAGER_AUTH_PASSWORD` for connecting API Manager, `APIGATEWAY_AUTH_USERNAME` / `APIGATEWAY_AUTH_PASSWORD` for connecting Node Manager) with their respective values and remove them from the agent configuration file.
 When starting the agent, it will look for these environment variables instead of the value in the file.
 The environment variables take precedence over any values present in configuration file.

 ## Agent security scans

-All of Axway’s software is developed under a Secure Software Development Lifecycle; therefore, the agents undergo regular security analysis.
+All Axway software is developed under a Secure Software Development Lifecycle; therefore, the agents undergo regular security analysis.

 The agents are implemented in Golang.
-The following security tools are run against the agents and the findings are remediated:
+These security tools are run against the agents and the findings are remediated:

 * [Golint](https://github.com/golang/lint) - scans the code for possible coding errors or inconsistencies